galaxyproject/training-material/topics/genome-annotation/tutorials/repeatmasker/tutorial.md

 > ### {% icon comment %} Choosing the right species
 >
 > We select the `Human (Homo sapiens)` species here, even though we are masking a fungi genome.
-It means RepeatMasker will identify very common repeats found in many organism.
-For more precise results, you can consider selecting a species closer to the one you analyse in the drop down list, or using other more advanced tool like RepeatModeler..
+It means RepeatMasker will identify very common repeats found in many organisms.
+For more precise results, you can consider selecting a species closer to the one you analyse in the drop down list, or using other more advanced tools like RepeatModeler..
 {: .comment}

 > ### {% icon hands_on %} Hands-on: Task description